Sep-Core/online-vocablists/README.md

 # online-vocablists
-A website for collecting ELA vocablist words
+A website for collecting ELA materials